History of the Italian Stiletto Knife

 There are certain significant facts associated with the history of the knife.
 Let’s uncover those facts.
 But, we begin with a short explanation of the knife.

 Stiletto has a powerful blade that can tear someone apart.
-The point at the bottom of the blade allows it to penetrate deeply into the body and cause severe injuries.
+The sharp point on the blade lets the blade penetrate deeply into the body and cause deep wounds.

 Stiletto Knife Origin